duncanbradley/thesis/reproducibility.md

 Their papers discusses several features of poor-quality/sub-standard empirical work that might invalidate a study’s conclusions.
 Along with other issues (including excessive research degrees of freedom and experimental design issues), they discuss how issues in statistical analysis, such as misapplication of statistical tests, jeopardise validity.
 To remedy this, data and analysis code should be shared publicly.
 This facilitates identification of problems and their subsequent rectification.
 This practices serves as proof of validity: being transparent about analytic process lends credibility.
 Documenting experimental design assists identifcation of issues/confirmation of good design.
 Sharing *everything* allows others to carry out all three types of replication to be achieved - including those which are typically challenging - reanalysis and direct replication.

 Haroz (2018) - journal articles alone do not provide a complete picture of a research project, so data and code must be openly accessible for the research to be considered reliable/trustworthy.
 In the visualisation field, a lack of sharing prevents proper examination of conclusions.
 In VIS 2017 - 15% shared materials openly, 6% shared data openly.
 Certain sites are less reliable than others because they are easily modified, or are short-lived, becoming afflicted by ‘link-rot’.

-# Conluding Remarks

-Working reproducibly is a duty (Sandve et al., 2013).
-Research software is opaque unless shared, then it becomes transparent (Morin et al., 2012).

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __